-Because the TA-15 is essentially a low power instrument (even though it's loud), using the GAIN control tastefully, with finesse and always with the Power Mode choice in mind is critical to achieving the best overall Tone.
-Unlike a 100 watt amplifier, the TA-15 is most always adding some amount of overdrive or soft-clip into the mix - that's part of its attraction - so it's crucial to take that into account to keep your attack intact and preserve the dynamic content of your sound.
+Using the GAIN control tastefully, with finesse and always with the Power Mode choice in mind is critical to achieving the best overall Tone.
+Unlike a 100 watt amplifier, the TA-30 is often adding some amount of overdrive or soft-clip into the mix - that's part of its mid-wattage attraction - so it's crucial to take that into account to keep your attack intact and preserve the dynamic content of your sound.

 IMPORTANT!
-Many of the TA-15's best sounds are found with the GAIN control set in its middle range - somewhere in the 11:00 - 2:00 region.
-You'll be pleased to discover all the nuance and expression found here - especially when you start to use the Power Modes as part of your Tone Crafting regimen.
+Many of the TA-30's best sounds are found with the GAIN control set in its middle range - somewhere in the 11:00 - 2:00 region.
+You'll be pleased to discover all the nuance and expression found here - especially when you learn to use the Power Modes as part of your Tone Crafting regimen.
 You'll quickly find so much shaping power across those three hours (11:00 - 2:00) on the GAIN's Tone Clock that you may seldom roam the higher regions as the balance between preamp and power is truly magical here.

-If you do need to run the GAIN in its upper region for high gain heavy styles, then your best plan of action is to stick with the 25W Power Mode - as this will keep the low end as tight as possible and track the dynamic passages with more accuracy.
+If you do need to run the GAIN in its upper region for high gain heavy styles, then your best plan of action is to stick with the 40W Power Mode - as this will keep the low end as tight as possible and track the dynamic passages with more accuracy.
 However, don't expect the same type of response you would find with these heavier sounds as you would from a 100 watt amp.
-The TA-15 is indeed mighty in its class... but those little EL84's can't handle massive amounts of both preamp gain and huge low end like an amp running the larger octal-based 6L6 or EL34 type power tubes.
-Running the GAIN control high in the 15W and 5W Modes in perfectly fine to do, it just won't keep the attack very focused... especially as you increase the playing loudness.
+The TA-30 is indeed mighty in its class... but those little EL84's can't handle massive amounts of both preamp gain and huge low end like an amp running the larger octal-based 6L6 or EL34 type power tubes.
+Running the GAIN control high in the 30W and 15W Modes in perfectly fine to do, it just won't keep the attack as focused... especially when you increase the playing loudness.